 Cannabis effects individuals in unique ways since each of us has a personalized ECS, so its therapeutic effects cannot always be predicted.
 Cannabis and depression is not a simple cause and effect situation.
 Rather, it is a dynamic relationship.
 Cannabinoids may be valuable allies in recovery, but once again, more research is needed.

 Stacey Kerr, M.D. is a teacher, physician, and author living and working in Northern California.
 Dr. Kerr was in private practice until she decided to write and educate full-time.
-After several years working with the Society of Cannabis Clinicians, and co-developing the first comprehensive online course in cannabinoid medicine, she is now serving as the Medical Director for Hawaiian Ethos.
 This article was originally published by Hawaiian Ethos and may not be reproduced in any format without permission from the source.

 - Matsunaga M, Isowa T, Yamakawa K, Fukuyama S, Shinoda J, et al. (2014) Genetic Variations in the Human Cannabinoid Receptor Gene Are Associated with Happiness.
 PLoS ONE 9(4): e93771. doi:10.1371/journal.pone.0093771